Albanian Battalion

-The Albanian Battalions (1775-1859) were ethnic units of the Russian Imperial Army that were made up mostly of Albanians; fighting against the Ottoman Empire.
+The Albanian Battalions (1775–1859) were ethnic units of the Russian Imperial Army that were made up mostly of Albanians; fighting against the Ottoman Empire.

-The Himara region had been de facto independent from the Ottoman Empire, even if it had nominally submitted to it.
+The Himarë region had been de facto independent from the Ottoman Empire, even if it had nominally submitted to it.
 In the 16th century, Himariots had served in the Spanish and Venetian armies.
 By 1735, Naples had also made its own Albanian guard.
 Russian influence was felt across the Balkans, including the Albanians.
 Among those visiting Moscow to request humanitarian aid was Archbishop Gabriel in 1586, Bishop Theophilus in 1587, the Patriarch of Ohrid Athanasius, and Neofil of Korca.

 As Albanian revolts broke out in the early 1700s, the Emperor of Russia Peter the Great sent letters of thanks to tribes of Albania for their help and praised their bravery and sacrifice.
 This led to the opening of Russian consulates in Albania.

 In 1759, representatives of Himara address Russia's Tsarina, Elizabeth of Russia with a letter expressing their will to fight for Russia.
 In 1760, Captain Spiro Bixhili, on behalf of the Assembly, handed a letter to the Russian ambassador to the Ottoman Empire, A. Obreskov.
 It stated that the Himariots expressed loyalty to Russia and their readiness to carry out diversion actions against the Turks in times of war, and their desire to create one or two military regiments in peacetime.
 Obreskov responded that Russia could not accept the creation of these units in times of peace, but it would be accepted during war.
 The Himariots, responding to the Russian call, joined the Russian forces and participated in the Russo-Turkish war of 1768-1774.
 During this time they were distinguished for bravery, and were admired by the Russian generals.